 So, Hope you guys are excited, let’s dive into the depth of this module.

-Introduction to Flowchart in C
+Introduction to Flowchart in C Programming

 A flowchart represents an algorithm, workflow, or process via a systematic flow of diagrams.
 The flowchart shows the steps-by-steps representation as boxes of various kinds like for taking input, performing calculations, throwing the output, and their order by connecting the boxes with arrows.
 This diagrammatic representation illustrates a proper solution model to a given specific problem.
 Flowcharts are used in analyzing the problem in a smooth manner then designing a solution for that problem then, documenting or managing a process or program in various fields.